Dalvin Cook Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- The Ravens have the NFL's fourth-ranked defense against the run, giving up 86.1 yards per game.

-- The Ravens have conceded eight rushing touchdowns, 18th in the league.
+- The Ravens have conceded eight rushing touchdowns, 18th in the NFL.

 Recent Performances

-- Cook put together a 78-yard rushing performance in last week's matchup with the Cowboys, carrying the ball 18 times (averaging 4.3 yards per carry).
+- In last week's outing against the Cowboys, Cook carried the ball 18 times for 78 yards (4.3 yards per carry).

 Cook's Minnesota Teammates